 Tabloid – A tabloid is normally half the size of a newspaper page and is a news outlet that often contains more sensationalised news stories.

-User generated content – UGC is any form of content, whether that be images, videos, text, or audio, that has been posted by users online.
-This content could be posted on social media platforms or other platforms such as Wikipedia and Reddit.
+User-generated content – abbreviated to UGC for short.
+It is used to refer to any form of content, whether that be images, videos, text, or audio, that has been freely posted by users online.
+This content could be posted on social media platforms and forums.

 Vuelio – This is a tool used by many PRs to access contact information for a range of publications and individual journalists.